seekers-dev/seekers-wiki/docs/getting-started/download.md

 ## Checkout Examples

 You can download the latest examples [here](https://github.com/seekers-dev/seekers-py/tree/master/examples).
-They are useful for testing the binaries, but they are not required to ruhttps://githubn the project.
+They are useful for testing the binaries, but they are not required to run the project.

 ## Testing Binaries